greboid/dockerfiles/README.md

 # Dockerfiles from the ground up

+Based almost exclusively on the work of [csmith/dockerfiles](https://github.com/csmith/dockerfiles) with my own images added in.

 ## What?
 Why?

 This is a collection of Dockerfiles for various software projects I want to run, built from the ground up.